Practice Resources

 • The EB-5 Immigrant Investor Regional Center Program should not be impacted by a shutdown as it was authorized through September 30, 2027.

-• The Special Immigrant Religious Worker Program will sunset on September 30, 2025, unless a Continuing Resolution or appropriations package is signed into law before that date.
+• The Special Immigrant Religious Worker (EB-4) Program will sunset on January 30, 2026, unless a Continuing Resolution or appropriations package is signed into law before that date.

 • In the past, when the government reopened, USCIS accepted late I-129 filings provided the petition was submitted with evidence that the primary reason for failing to timely file an extension of stay or change of status request was the government shutdown.